zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-synchronize.md

 ## Getting Started

 ### Bulk Synchronize
-The `BulkSynchronize` and `BulkSynchronizeAync` methods extend your `DbContext` to let you synchronize a large number of entities in your database.
+The `BulkSynchronize` and `BulkSynchronizeAsync` methods extend your `DbContext` to let you synchronize a large number of entities in your database.

 ```csharp
 context.BulkSynchronize(customers);